About Superstition Mountain Museum and Apacheland in Apache Junction, Arizona

 In Indian lore, the mountains are home to evil spirits.
 In the Pima legend of The Great Flood, Earth-Maker became annoyed with the people who had become selfish and quarrelsome, and decided to drown them.
 He spared Suha and his wife, telling them to build an ark.
 After the flood, the ark settled on a mountaintop that was later named Superstition Mountain.
 Suha and his wife went down into the fertile valley and became the start of the Pima tribe.
 Suha later killed Hauk, an evil one who lived behind the mountain, but fear remained that his evil spirit still lurked behind the Superstition Mountains.

 Modern day legends include the legend of The Lost Dutchman’s Gold Mine.
 In the late 1800s, Jacob Waltz searched for gold in the Superstition Mountains.
 By the time he was 80 he had pulled 48 pounds of gold from his mine.
 On his deathbed, he gave the woman who nursed him directions to the mine.
 She and her father spent many years trying to find it with no success.
 Today some still claim there are riches waiting to be discovered in the Superstition Mountains.

-The Superstition Mountain Museum in Apache Junction on the start of the The Apache Trail collects and displays artifacts about the history and folklore of the Superstition Mountains and surrounding area.
+The Superstition Mountain Museum in Apache Junction in the Greater Phoenix area collects and displays artifacts about the history and folklore of the Superstition Mountains and surrounding area.
 Entrance to the museum is through a well-stocked gift store.
 The museum exhibits rock samples from the area, ancient native American Indian artifacts, and more modern relics.
 Information on the geological history of the area, Indian folklore, animal life, and modern legends can be found.